rjrico510/rbif100/week10/assignment/README.md

 Create a script `pipeline.py` which performs the following:
 - Generates the mean and standard deviation of the diversity scores per species, and add to an updated clinical data file (this will not overwrite the existing file)
 - Identify the top N and lowest M average diversity samples (defaults to N=2, M=1) and generate a PDF scatter plot of the distance data for each
-- Generate a k-means plot for each
+- Generate K-Means plots and elbow plot for each

 ## Usage